lenare/mlses-wind-power-forecast/README.md

 pip install -r requirements.txt
 ```

-3. Then change in the src directory and run the main script
+4. Then change in the src directory and run the main script
 ```
 cd src
 python main.py
 ```
 Several plot and evaluation md files should be created where you can see the results.

-NOTE: You may still need to install [graphviz](https://www.graphviz.org/) for generating some plots if it isn't already installed on your system!
+**NOTE**: You may still need to install [graphviz](https://www.graphviz.org/) for generating some plots if it isn't already installed on your system!

 ## Results